CoolFool/alioth/README.md

     Set the environment variables using `export QDRANT_DB_HOST=<host>` & `export QDRANT_DB_PORT=<port>`

   2. (Optional) Set the `ALIOTH_LOAD_TEST_BATCH_SIZE` environment variable using `export ALIOTH_LOAD_TEST_BATCH_SIZE=n`  if required
+  3. (Optional) If you haven't setup the development environment as documented above, run `make deps` first to install the dependencies required by locust.
   4. Run the command:
         ```bash
            make load-test-alioth